omnideconv/spacedeconv/README.md

 )
 ```

+You can see all supported deconvolution methods with `spacedeconv::deconvolution_methods`.

 ### 4. Deconvolution

 While some methods are able to directly estimate immune cell abundances other tools require a custom reference signature.